 Although the greenhouse gas effect is a natural and vital process, when too many gases are released in to the atmosphere, too much heat is trapped.
 The vast majority of climate researchers agree that this is causing global warming.

 Over the past couple of decades the concentration of greenhouse gases has been increasing.
 There is progressively stronger evidence to suggest that this is as a result of human activity and the increase in anthropogenic greenhouse gas concentrations.
 There are a variety of activities which release these greenhouse gases including burning fossil fuels, clearing forests, fertilizing crop, storing waste and raising livestock.

-Carbon dioxide (CO2) is responsible for two thirds of human-induced global warming - and around 97% of the CO2 emitted by western industrialised countries comes from burning coal, oil and gas for energy.
-Source WWF
+Although not the most potent, Carbon Dioxide (CO2) is the most significant of greenhouse gases and is responsible for around two thirds of human-induced global warming.
+According to WWF, 97% of the CO2 emitted by western industrialized countries comes from burning coal, oil and gas for energy.

 Unless greenhouse gas emissions are reduced, global warming and climate change will intensify throughout the 21st Century.
 Average global temperatures are predicted to increase worldwide by between 2oF to 11.5oF by 2100.